 Both are designed to be easy to set up and monitor home camera devices, with the user keeping tabs on things via a smartphone app.
 The devices will alert the user should anything out of the ordinary happen.

 We examine these models across their key features, pros and cons, and how they work as far as the user is concerned.

 The Nest tries to tick all the features that its smart home fan base would expect, HD quality video, night vision mode, plus a 130-degree field to show more of your home or neighborhood, with 8X digital zoom for a closer look around your property.

 As a smart device, you can interact with people via the Nest Cam, using the speaker and microphone using a smartphone app.

 The Nest Cam can be mounted anywhere by the use of a magnetic stand or the wall mounting plate.
 However, it does need to be wired in.
-The Nest Aware subscription costs $10 a month and gives you access to greater saving of files and monitoring abilities.
+The Nest Aware gives you access to a greater saving of files and monitoring abilities.

 The Piper nv is a 3.4 megapixel HD security camera first and foremost.
 Its 180 degree field of view offers wider vision, while the pan and tilt control gives it extra fine-control and investigation utility.
 There’s a 105 decibel siren to warn off intruders, plus motion and sound sensors to help protect your home.

 It can also help in the home automation role, using the app and Z-Wave to monitor door sensors, control lights and other appliances directly.
 Unlike the Nest Cam, it can run off three AA batteries, so can be placed literally anywhere within WiFi range for short term use.

 The Piper NV has several operating modes, including Away, Vacation, and Stay mode, allowing different settings for different occasions, depending on occupancy and the level of alerting you want.